cimcs/cimcs.github.io/research.md

 - External reviewer{% for review in site.data.cv.reviews.journal %}
     - {{review.title}} {% for y in review.years %} [{% if review.url %}[{{y.year}}]({{review.url}}){% else %}{{y.year}}{% endif %}] {% endfor %}<br />{% endfor %}

+## Impacts
+- Security advisories and CVEs caused by our SmashEx work on re-entrancy vulnerabilities in SGX enclaves can be found on [Intel](https://www.intel.com/content/www/us/en/security-center/advisory/intel-sa-00548.html), [Microsoft](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-33767).
+- Our SmashEx work also has received podcast reports by Chips & Salsa from Intel (see [here](https://blogs.intel.com/technology/2021/10/intel-security-advisories-for-october-2021/) or [here](https://youtu.be/YnDeOhTXjqg)).